We get you!

-The irresistible urge to scratch your hands when you have eczema on your knuckles is natural.
-We understand flare-ups of hand eczema are beyond irritating.
+The flare-ups of hand eczema are beyond irritating, and the urge to scratch it- irresistible!
 Whether it's hand eczema for toddlers, hand eczema for healthcare workers, or hand eczema in winter, the condition causes redness, blisters, itchiness, cracks, and dryness to the point of flaking and peeling.
-That's not all.
+And that's not all.

-The good thing is that you can try a few different ways to tame the discomfort that comes with hand eczema.
+But hey!
+We have a few different ways that you can definitely try to tame the discomfort that comes with hand eczema.
 Read along for more insights.

 1. Identify the raw food items that flare up eczema and be sure to avoid them